 Soft Inquiries vs. Hard Inquiries

 Hard inquiries are a result of an application for credit and your full consent for a lender to run your credit score.
 Therefore, hard inquiries do show up on your credit report and can stay for up to two years.
 Hard inquiries do have some impact on your credit score but it doesn’t have to be a negative impact.
-The key is to limit the number of hard inquiries that show up on your credit report at one time.
+The key is to limit the number of hard pulls that show up on your credit report at one time.

 According to Experian, a credit score typically recovers from an inquiry within a few months so long as the account is being paid on time.
 In addition, Experian states that most credit scoring models no longer count hard inquiries past 12 months in credit score calculations.